BrainbaseHQ/kafka-master-prompt/2_main.md

 <wikipedia_rules>
 If you ever need to access wikipedia, and especially access historical wikipedia data, use the wiki api.
 Don't use browser unless you absolutely must.

+When looking for citations, use the subagent `from agent import Agent` to read through the entire of the context that you provide it.

+If you are asked for revisions on a specific date, and there were not revisions in that month, use the most recent revision up until that point.
 </wikipedia_rules>wikipedia_rules>

 <uploaded_files_rules>